-In this article I will show how to build simple and reliable USB to RS485 adapter with galvanic isolation and ESD protection.
+This article will show how to build a simple and reliable USB to RS485 adapter with galvanic isolation and ESD protection.

 Take a look at the second version of this adapter.

 RS-485 is not a protocol; it’s simply an electrical interface.
-Although many applications use RS-485 signal levels, the speed, format, and protocol of the data transmission is not specified by RS-485.
+Although many applications use RS-485 signal levels, the speed, format, and protocol of the data transmission are not specified by RS-485.

 This line transmits digital information between multiple locations.
 Data rates can be up to, and sometimes greater than, 10Mbps.
 RS-485 is designed to transmit this information over significant lengths, and 1000 meters are well within its capability.
-The distance and the data rate with which RS-485 can be successfully used depend a great deal on the wiring of the system.
+The distance and the data rate with which RS-485 can be successfully used depend a great deal on the system’s wiring.

-You can read more about RS485 networks and wiring at this great article from Maxim.
+You can read more about RS485 networks and wiring in this great article from Maxim.

-It’s very easy to convert RS485 line to the unbalanced uart interface using special IC.
-Many vendors provides different solution with different prices.
-As usual, most simplest solutions is pin-to pin compatible and can be easely replaced.
+It’s straightforward to convert the RS485 line to the unbalanced UART interface using a special IC.
+Many vendors provide different solutions at different prices.
+As usual, the simplest solutions are pin-to-pin compatible and can be easily replaced.

-This devices are half-duplex transceivers so you need to manipulate I/O states using 2 and 3 pins of the chip.
+These devices are half-duplex transceivers, so you need to manipulate I/O states using 2 and 3 pins of the chip.

 Pin 2 (RE) – Receiver Output Enable.
 A low level enables the receiver output, RO.
 A high level places it in a high impedance state.
 RX state.

 USB and isolation part is identical to my eqmod adapter.
 FT232 + ADUM1201 is the best choice.
-Second part of the ADM1201 is connecting directly to the 485 chip.
+The second part of the ADM1201 is connecting directly to the 485 chip.

-There are very good solutions on the market.
+There are perfect solutions on the market.
 For example – DC-DC converters from Traco power, like TMV0505S.
-This converter is 5v input and stable 5v output which can provide isolation up to 3000 volts DC.
+This converter is 5v input and stable 5v output, providing isolation up to 3000 volts DC.

-Transceiver state can be switched using high-speed optocoupler.
+The transceiver state can be switched using a high-speed optocoupler.

-As you can see left part of the schematic is almost identical to the eqmod schematic, please refer previous article for details.
+As you can see left part of the schematic is almost identical to the eqmod schematic.
+Please refer the previous article for details.

-OK1 4N25 is high-speed optocoupler used to driver 2 and 3 pins of the MAX/ADM485.
-Photodiode is controlled by CBUS2 of the FT232.
+OK1 4N25 is a high-speed optocoupler used to driver 2 and 3 pins of the MAX/ADM485.
+CBUS2 of the FT232 controls the photodiode.
 Please check the FT232 datasheet, section “3.5 CBUS Signal Options”.

-Resistor R2 is used to stabilize phototransistor and avoid false positives of the optocoupler.
+Resistor R2 is used to stabilize the phototransistor and avoid false positives of the optocoupler.

 D1 NUP2105 is protection diodes designed for RS485/CAN buses.
-This diodes can protect networks from ESD and other harmful transient voltage events.
+These diodes can protect networks from ESD and other harmful transient voltage events.

-F1 is arrestors from Epcos and can help to protect device from the larger voltage spikes.
-Of course this device should be properly grounded via X2-1 and X2-2 terminal.
-Without grounding all protection circuits is useless.
+F1 is an arrestor from Epcos and can help to protect the device from larger voltage spikes.
+Of course, this device should be properly grounded via X2-1 and X2-2 terminal.
+Without grounding, all protection circuits is useless.

-R8 is optional termination resistor which can be disconnected by the JP1 jumper.
+R8 is an optional termination resistor that can be disconnected by the JP1 jumper.
 This resistor should be connected if this adapter is placed on the line ending point.

-X1-1 is a common terminal and can be connected to the free pairs of your cable (in case of usage standard ethernet cable).
-This line is grounded via 1M resistor to avoid strong currents due to antenna effect of the wires.
+X1-1 is a common terminal and can be connected to your cable’s free pairs (in case of using a standard ethernet cable).
+This line is grounded via a 1M resistor to avoid strong currents due to the wires’ antenna effect.